jamietre/tcc-plugin/README.md

 ##Status

 * **9/30/2015**: Some more features added, SPAWN changed to detach new process from shell.
-There are some issue still.
-Only works when compiled with Debug target right nowy
+There are some issues still.
+Only works when compiled with Debug target right now.

 * **9/9/2015**: Basic API implemented.
 Adding features to the increasingly badly named [TildePlugin](./TildePlugin.md)
 * **8/18/2015**: It's brand new, but it seems to work.